 It can be difficult for some individuals to know personal limits and when to quit drinking.
 The individual will continue drinking to produce the desired effect, not knowing the risk of alcohol poisoning is increasing.
 A high alcohol threshold is not a positive indicator, it can actually put an individual at risk for potential health problems.

 Alcoholism and substance abuse issues tend to increase for some individuals with a genetic predisposition.
 Some heavy drinkers can cut back on drinking without treatment while others struggle to be released from negative substance abuse patterns and coping behaviors.
 Treatment programs generally provide some benefit to individuals in this case.

 Risk of Blackouts

-Students who drink heavily may experience blackouts, periods of amnesia which occur while the person is conscious, alert and active.
+Students who drink heavily may experience blackouts and periods of amnesia which occur while the person is conscious, alert, and active.
 Young adults are impacted by alcohol-related blackouts with high risks of fatal health outcomes.
-A person in the midst of a blackout may appear aware of surroundings but is not in full control and become at risk for physical assault, sexual violence or motor vehicle accidents.
+A person in the midst of a blackout may appear aware of their surroundings but is not in full control and become at risk for physical assault, sexual violence, or motor vehicle accidents.

 Heavy Drinking and Mental Health

 College students are particularly susceptible to binge drinking and addictive drinking patterns.
-Stress and anxiety are at peak levels to perform at school and transition into adulthood.
-If you believe your college age student is struggling with addiction to alcohol, contact Hired Power.
-We will help you start a dialogue and formulate next steps for recovery.
+Stress and anxiety are at peak levels to perform at school and transitioning into adulthood.
+If you believe your college-age student is struggling with addiction to alcohol, contact Hired Power at 800.910.9299.
+We will help you start a dialogue and formulate the next steps for recovery.